CartoDB/analytics-toolbox-core/modules/s2/redshift/doc/S2_TOPARENT.md

 Returns the parent ID of a given cell ID for a specific resolution.
 A parent cell is the smaller resolution containing cell.

-By default, this function returns the direct parent (where parent resolution is child resolution - 1).
+By default, this function returns the direct parent (where parent resolution is child resolution + 1).
 However, an optional resolution argument can be passed with the desired parent resolution.

 * `id`: `INT8` quadint to get the parent from.

-Optional arguments:

-* `resolution`: `INT4` resolution of the desired parent.
+* `resolution` (optional): `INT4` resolution of the desired parent.

 **Return type**